Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Experiments

 \section{Experiments}

 \textit{Benchmark datasets. }We consider binary logistic regression with $\ell_2$ regularization.
 We conduct experiments on MNIST~\cite{deng2012mnist} and CIFAR10~\cite{krizhevsky2009learning}, which contain 11,982 and 10,000 training instances respectively.
 We follow the setting of~\cite{guo2020certified,chien2024langevin} to distinguish digits $3$ and $8$ for MNIST so that the problem is a binary classification.
-For the CIFAR10 dataset, we distinguish labels $3$ (cat) and $8$ (ship) and leverage the last layer of the public ResNet18~\cite{he2016deep} embedding as the data features, which follows the setting of~\citet{guo2020certified} with public feature extractor.
+For the CIFAR10 dataset, we distinguish labels $3$ (cat) and $8$ (ship) and leverage the last layer of the public ResNet18~\cite{he2016deep} embedding as the data features, which follows the setting of~\cite{guo2020certified} with public feature extractor.

 \textit{Baseline methods. }Our baseline methods include Delete-to-Descent (D2D)~\cite{neel2021descent} and Langevin Unlearning (LU)~\cite{chien2024langevin}, which are the state-of-the-art full-batch gradient-based approximate unlearning methods.
-Note that when our Stochastic Gradient Langevin Unlearning (SGLU) chooses $b=n$ (i.e., full batch), the learning and unlearning iterations become PNGD which is identical to LU.
-Nevertheless, the corresponding privacy bound is still different as we leverage the analysis of PABI instead of those based on Langevin dynamics in~\citet{chien2024langevin}.
+Note that when our PNSGD unlearning chooses $b=n$ (i.e., full batch), the learning and unlearning iterations become PNGD which is identical to LU.
+Nevertheless, the corresponding privacy bound is still different as we leverage the analysis different from those based on Langevin dynamics in~\cite{chien2024langevin}.
 Hence, we still treat these two methods differently in our experiment.
 For D2D, we leverage Theorem 9 and 28 in~\cite{neel2021descent} for privacy accounting depending on whether we allow D2D to have an internal non-private state.
-Note that allowing an internal non-private state provides a weaker notion of privacy guarantee~\cite{neel2021descent} and both SGLU and LU by default do not require it.
+Note that allowing an internal non-private state provides a weaker notion of privacy guarantee~\cite{neel2021descent} and both PNSGD and LU by default do not require it.
 We include those theorems for D2D and a detailed explanation of its possible non-privacy internal state in Appendix~\ref{apx:D2D}.
 For LU, we leverage their Theorem 3.2, and 3.3 for privacy accounting~\cite{chien2024langevin}, which are included in Appendix~\ref{apx:LU}.